 Your little kid will ultimately lose his baby teeth.
 That is a milestone in the growing process.
 Generally, that is not too painful for children when they started losing baby teeth.
 Just be sure to visit the Childrens dentist in Vienna for regular check-ups to maintain good dental health as well.

-Here we give you certain things which are essential for you to know:
+Here we give you certain things which are essential for you to know about losing baby teeth:

 Most children develop teeth between 6 and 12 months